thibault23/wrapper-rai/README.md

 The various tested functionnalities are mint, balance, burn, transfer, allowance, all.

 Reversion is also tested.

+Unit testing is done through a mock contract of the wrapper contract.

 Integration testing with the RAI token and the Oracle Relayer smart contract is also included.